Māori mythology: North and South Islands

 In south Westland, Kāti Māhaki ki Makaawhio's Te Tauraka Waka a Māui Marae is named in honour of the tradition stating that Māui landed his canoe in Bruce Bay when he arrived in New Zealand.

 In a tale collected from a Kāi Tahu woman of Lake Ellesmere / Te Waihora, Māui threw a giant to the ocean and then buried him beneath a mountain at Banks Peninsula.
 The next winter, the giant remained still underneath the mountain, but stirred during summer, which caused the land to split and form Akaroa Harbour.
 Māui would continue to pile earth on top of the giant, and the giant would continue to stir every summer, creating a lake and Pigeon Bay in the process, until finally the giant could not move anymore.

-Māui's brothers constantly shunned him, and so never allowed him to join their fishing trips.
+The brothers of Māui constantly shunned him, and so never allowed him to join their fishing trips.
 One day he managed to sneak out to the waters with them by hiding in their canoe.
-Once they were far out to sea he revealed himself and used Murirangawhenua's jawbone, now fashioned into a fishing hook, to catch fish.
+Once they were far out to sea he revealed himself and used the jawbone of Murirangawhenua, now fashioned into a fishing hook, to catch fish.
 Since his brothers would not allow him to use their bait, he pierced his nose with the hook and used his blood instead.
 Soon, Māui caught hold of a giant fish said to be a gift from Murirangawhenua, which he successfully hauled up to the surface of the ocean, the canoe getting caught atop Mount Hikurangi which according to Ngāti Porou, is still there.
 Māui went to examine his catch, and have it blessed by priests from Hawaiki, trusting his brothers to look after it.
 Out of jealousy though, the brothers took to beating the fish and cutting it open, carving out the mountains and valleys of what would become Te Ika-a-Māui, the North Island.
-Te Waka a Māui, the South Island, likewise was the name of Māui's canoe, Stewart Island was Te Punga a Māui, Māui's anchor stone, and Cape Kidnappers became Te Matau-a-Māui, Māui's fish hook.
+Te Waka a Māui, the South Island, likewise was the name of the canoe of Māui, Stewart Island was Te Punga a Māui, the anchor stone of Māui, and Cape Kidnappers became Te Matau-a-Māui, the fish hook of Māui.